We take comfort seriously.

 Like really seriously.
 Teetering on the point of obsession, it’s our belief that comfort is always king.
 We source the best materials, patented new processes and designed a better flip flop all in the name of effortless, easy comfort in every step.
 With a super comfy sole beneath your feet and a more supportive strap between your toes, you’re free to just be, to move through the world as you are—and we’re just here to support you.

-Let’s talk science for a second.
-To make Tidals, we currently use polyurethane (yes, the same material used in your favorite running shoe)!
-It’s a superior material than what is used in most other flip flops and allows us to make the most durable, comfortable and resilient shoe possible.
+We worked hard to ensure that when we started adding in renewable material the quality that you have come to know and love with your Tidals is exactly the same.
+And is an even more superior material than what is used by other flip flop brands.
 We use this wonder of organic chemistry to create a blown foam that is 60% air—a precisely engineered density that means you are basically walking on a cloud.

 If you look closely at our soles, you’ll see these teeny tiny air bubbles.
 It’s exactly these little bubbles that make Tidals more responsive and give better rebound than the average flip flop.
 We’ve even tested it and found Tidals are 5x more durable than other flip flops thanks to compression set native to our material choice.